nus-cs2103-AY2324S1/ip/docs/README.md

-# User Guide
+# User Guide for Bloop Bloop 🐳

 ## Project ~~Duke~~ Bloop
-This is a project template for a greenfield Java project.
+This is a project template for a greenfield Java project.<br>
-It's named after my favourite whale shark called Bloop 🐳😄.
+It's named after my favourite whale shark called Bloop 🐳😄.<br>
-Given below are instructions on how to use it.
+Given below are instructions on how to use it.<br>

 Hello from
 ```